Kenneth Chung

-Kenneth Chung Kun Wah (born 11 July 1985), better known by his stage name Kunhua, is a Singaporean radio personality and actor.
-He works as a radio disk jockey for Singapore-based Chinese music station YES 933.
+Kenneth Chung Kun Wah (born 11 July 1985), better known by his stage name Kunhua, is a Singaporean radio personality at Singapore-based Chinese music station YES 933.
+He is also an occasional actor.

-Background
+Life and career

-Chung had previously worked part-time for YES 933 in as early as 2005.
+Chung had previously worked as a part-time deejay for YES 933 as early as 2005.
 He later attended the National Chengchi University in Taipei, Taiwan, where he studied arts and radio.

 Graduating in 2010, he joined YES 933 as a professional disk jockey that year.
 He is the host of his own radio show, Moo...ve It On, which is targeted at school-going children.